 In a rice cooker, make the rice following the package directions and keep warm until ready to use.

-In a food processor pulse the meat and liver along with the yellow onions and garlic until it reaches a smooth, yet chunky consistency.
+In a food processor pulse the meat and liver along with the onions and garlic until it reaches a smooth, yet chunky consistency.
 Be careful not to over process to a pasty, mushy stage.

 Incorporate the cooked rice in a ratio of 80% meat mixture to 20% rice.
 Gradually add some of the cooking liquid until the mixture is moist.
 Add the Cajun seasoning, cayenne, and green onions.
 Add salt, black pepper, and hot sauce to taste.
 Evenly incorporate ingredients together.